snukem/snukem.github.io/_posts/2025-08-08-learning-with-gemini.md

 work for was ready to pay $40/hr for coding work.
 It has been a great blessing to our family, and to be honest I should probably be taking more advantage of the opportunity while it lasts.

-You may be thinking I hopped on a train to teach bots how to take my job, but after 18 months of carefully assessing the quality of model-generated responses to hundreds of different questions, I can tell you two things: (1) they are getty _really_ good at pretty much everything that can be learned through sheer absorption of knowledge and computational implementation, and (2) they won't be taking your (or my) job anytime soon unless you don't adapt to the emerging tech and learn to work alongside these tools.
+You may be thinking I hopped on a train to teach bots how to take my job.
+They’re becoming incredibly powerful, yes, but the existential threat to our way of life may not be what you think.
+After 18 months of carefully assessing the quality of model-generated responses to hundreds of different questions, I can tell you two things: (1) they are getting _really_ good at pretty much everything that can be learned through sheer absorption of knowledge and computational implementation, and (2) they won't be taking your (or my) job anytime soon unless you don't adapt to the emerging tech and learn to work alongside these tools.
+They are in no way generally intelligent entities, and if anything you should just become more effective at what you currently do with them at your fingertips.

 ![nn-traffic](/images/nn-traffic.png)

-At the end of the day, that's what these current models are: tools to synthesize massive amounts of content to produce more content that is linguistically-structured at its core.
+At the end of the day, that's what these models are: tools to synthesize massive amounts of content to produce more content that is linguistically-structured at its core.
 Programming, summarization of text, parsing of PDFs to extract insight and metrics, learning how to arrange pixels on a screen to produce images and sequences of images (AKA videos), etc. are all fundamentally language-driven tasks.
 Even images when seen as patterned sequences of color values can be easily interpreted as a form of structured language.

 The image below outlines the basic architecture of an early generative pre-trained (GPT) language model, the GPT-1 model.
-This is extremely small compared to nmodern models, but I would assert that newer models don't have any fundamentally revolutionary new components in their architecture that have the ability to overcome their inability to exhibit true intelligence.
+This is extremely small compared to modern models, but I would assert that newer models don't have any fundamentally revolutionary new components in their architecture that have the ability to overcome their inability to exhibit true intelligence.
 More on that later.